 - Take pictures and gather evidence.
 The trucking company’s insurance adjuster starts working to gather evidence against your case and in favor of the truck driver as soon as the crash happens.
 You must do the same.
 Gather evidence, such as your clothing and the police report, and take pictures of the crash scene to have for your own records.

 - See a doctor as soon as possible.
 Seeing a doctor is not only vital to your long-term health, but also to the success of your case.
 Even if you do not think your injuries are serious, it is important that you go to the doctor right away to be examined for any hidden injuries you might not be aware of yet.
 Some injuries take a few days to appear and unless your doctor diagnoses them early on, the insurance adjuster may try to get out of having to pay for them in your settlement.

 - Put a Texas truck accident lawyer on your side.
 Don’t try to handle your truck accident alone.
 With a truck accident lawyer in Texas working with you on your claim, you can focus on your recovery and have the peace of mind knowing that your claim is being handled in the best way possible.

 Don’t Try to Fight Your Texas Truck Crash Alone

 Truck accidents can be very difficult to cope with on your own.
-With help from Steven Booker, an experienced Burkburnett truck accident attorney, you can get the guidance and representation you need to fight back against the truck driver who hit you.
-Call us today to schedule a free consultation and learn how we may be able to help with your case.
+With help from Booker Law, an experienced Wichita Falls truck accident law firm, you can get the guidance and representation you need to fight back against the truck driver who hit you.
+Call us today to schedule a free, confidential, no-obligation consultation and learn how we may be able to help with your case.